hraoyama/decorules/README.md

 B. To __trigger user defined functionality using boolean conditions__ on an instance of a class[^1]

+This gives the python developer tools equivalent to [Concepts in C++20](https://en.cppreference.com/w/cpp/language/constraints.html).

 The decorators employed are:

 1. `raise_if_false_on_class` will raise an exception should class structure and/or attributes within a class hierarchy not adhere to user defined rules